Cray-HPE/docs-csm/operations/validate_csm_health.md

 #### 2.2.1 Interpreting HSM discovery results

-The Cabinet Checks output is divided into three sections:
+The Cabinet Checks output is divided into four sections:

-- Summary information for each cabinet
+- Summary information for each cabinet.
-- Detail information for River cabinets
+- Detail information for River cabinets.
 - Detail information for Mountain/Hill cabinets.
+- Detail information for EX2500 cabinets.

-In the River section, any hardware found in SLS and not discovered by HSM is considered a failure, with the exception of PDU controllers, which is a warning.
-Also, the BMC of one of the management NCNs (typically `ncn-m001`) will not be connected to the HSM HW network and thus will show up as being not discovered and/or not having any `mgmt` network connection.
-This is treated as a warning.
+In the River section, any hardware found in SLS and not discovered by HSM is considered a failure.

+In the Mountain/Hill section, the only thing considered a failures are Chassis BMCs that are not discovered in HSM, and undiscovered BMCs from populated slots.

-In the Mountain section, the only thing considered a failure are Chassis BMCs that are not discovered in HSM.
-All other items (nodes, node BMCs and router BMCs) which are not discovered are considered warnings.
+In the EX2500 section, performs checks for both air-cooled and liquid-cooled hardware based on the chassis.
+For the liquid-cooled chassis the only thing considered a failures are Chassis BMCs that are not discovered in HSM, and undiscovered BMCs from populated slots.
+In the air-cooled chassis (if present) any hardware found in SLS and not discovered by HSM is considered a failure.

 Any failures need to be investigated by the admin for rectification.
 Any warnings should also be examined by the administrator to ensure they are accurate and